Mercury-Redstone Launch Vehicle: Modifications from the Redstone missile

 NASA chose the U.S. Army's Redstone liquid-fueled ballistic missile for its sub-orbital flights as it was the oldest one in the US fleet, having been active since 1953 and had many successful test flights.

-The standard military Redstone lacked sufficient thrust to lift a Mercury capsule into the ballistic suborbital trajectory needed for the project; however, the first stage of the Jupiter-C, which was a modified Redstone with lengthened tanks, could carry enough propellant to reach the desired trajectory.
-Therefore, this Jupiter-C first stage was used as the starting point for the Mercury-Redstone design.
-The Jupiter-C's engine, however, was being phased out by the Army, so to avoid potential complications such as parts shortages or design revisions, the Mercury-Redstone designers chose the Rocketdyne A-7 engine used on the latest military Redstone.
+Though the standard military Redstone lacked sufficient thrust to lift a Mercury capsule into the ballistic suborbital trajectory needed for the project, the first stage of the Jupiter-C, a modified Redstone with lengthened tanks, could carry enough propellant to reach the desired trajectory.
+Therefore, the Jupiter-C first stage was used as the starting point for the Mercury-Redstone design.
+The Jupiter-C's engine, however, was being phased out by the Army, so, to avoid potential complications such as parts shortages or design revisions, the Mercury-Redstone designers chose the Rocketdyne A-7 engine used on the latest military Redstone.
 Hans Paul and William Davidson, propulsion engineers at the Army Ballistic Missile Agency (ABMA), were assigned the task of modifying the A-7 to be safe and reliable for crewed flights.

 During 1959, most of ABMA were preoccupied with the Saturn project, but those engineers who could find enough free time in their schedule were invited to work on man-rating the Jupiter-C. As a starting point, the most obvious step was getting rid of its staging capability as the Mercury-Redstone would not utilize upper stages.
 Many of the more advanced Jupiter-C components were also removed for reliability reasons or because they were not necessary for Project Mercury.